equinor/terraform-azurerm-key-vault/modules/log-search-alerts/README.md

 ## Features

-- Secret near expiry alerts sent to given action group.
+Log search alerts sent to given action group:

+- Secret near expiry
-- Certificate near expiry alerts sent to given action group.
+- Certificate near expiry

 ## Prerequisites

-- Azure role `Contributor` at the resource group scope.
+- Azure role `Contributor` at the resource group scope
-- Azure role `Monitoring Contributor` at the action group scope.
+- Azure role `Monitoring Contributor` at the action group scope
-- Log category `AuditEvent` enabled for the Key Vault to be monitored (enabled by default if the Key Vault was created using the root module).
+- Log category `AuditEvent` enabled for the Key Vault to be monitored (enabled by default if the Key Vault was created using the root module)

 ## Usage